rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

 as there isn't time to make them all yourself.
 Here are some snippets to get you going.

+These are basically things I wish I had known before I got started, although some things won't make total sense to you to begin with.

 First Steps
 ===========